glowe/metacircular/README.md

 ### Compatibility

-This interpreter will run on mzscheme v372.
+This interpreter will run on mzscheme v372 and mit-scheme 9.1.1.

 ### Design

 I used 2 ideas from Sussman and Abelson's Meta-Circular Evaluator (Structure and Interpretation of Computer Programs): expressing the environment as stack/list of frames and using syntactic transformations.
 The first idea is necessary to properly implement the rules of nested defines properly (i.e., you should not be able to redefine a name in your existing scope).
 The second idea helps to reduce the amount of code necessary to support special forms.
 Like Sussman and Abelson's interpreter, my interpreter translates `cond` expressions to equivalent `if` expressions.
 I extend this idea to both `letrec`, `let*`, and even `and` and `or`.

 I've also made a conscious effort to limit the number of primitives registered in the global environment; instead, many of these procedures can be found in a standalone file called `stdlib.scm`.
 As such, it may be necessary to load this file before attempting to use any of the normal builtins.
 Here's a list of the procedures `stdlib.scm` provides: